Children, Orphans, & Women

 - Helping children reintegrate into society and allowing them to express themselves and give their views.

-- Promoting and ensuring the dignity and well-being of children.
+- Promoting and ensuring the dignity and well-being of children and .

 - Creating child-friendly spaces where children can continue to learn, even in times of conflict or natural disaster.

-- Influencing decision-makers and address cumulative, long-term, direct, indirect, and global consequences on Education, Children and Orphans within the United Nations, and others Orphan Sponsorship organisations around the world .
+- Influencing decision-makers and address cumulative, long-term, direct, indirect, and global consequences on Education, Children and Orphans within international and national organisations around the world .

-- Supporting orphan sponsorship organisations and communities with food parcels , shelter, medicines and many other items they need.
+- Responding to crises with lifesaving aid and long-term support and Supporting orphan sponsorship organisations and communities with food parcels , shelter, medicines and many other items they need.

 - Educating women tend to earn more, have better jobs.